Thumbelina (1994 film): Plot

-Upon the arrival of winter, Jacquimo injures his wing and loses consciousness from the freezing, while Cornelius falls into a pond by wind and is frozen.
-Beetle finds Cornelius' frozen body and takes him to Grundel.
-Thumbelina is forced to take refuge in an old shoe, where she is discovered by Miss Fieldmouse and granted shelter in her underground house.
-After relaying Cornelius' fate to her, Miss Fieldmouse introduces her to her neighbor Mr. Mole, who becomes infatuated with her and desires to marry her.
-Devastated by the apparent loss of Cornelius, Thumbelina gives in to hopelessness and accepts Mr. Mole's proposal.
-Jacquimo revives and, before Thumbelina can get a chance to explain to him what happened to Cornelius, resolves to find him before the wedding.
+Upon the arrival of winter, Jacquimo injures his wing and loses consciousness from the freezing, while Cornelius falls into a pond by wind and gets frozen.
+Beetle finds Cornelius and takes him to Grundel.
+Thumbelina is forced to take refuge in an old shoe, where she is discovered by Grundel, who granted her shelter in the underground house of his friend Miss Fieldmouse.
+After relaying Cornelius' fate to her, Miss Fieldmouse introduces her to her boss and neighbor Mr. Mole, who has hired Grundel to capture Thumbelina for him so he could become infatuated with her and marry her so she could forget her love with Cornelius.
+Thumbelina gets devastated by the apparent loss of Cornelius, gives in to hopelessness, and accepts Mr. Mole's proposal.
+Once Mr. Mole realizes his scheme is working, Jacquimo revives and, before Thumbelina can get a chance to explain to him what happened to Cornelius, resolves to find him before the wedding.

-Beetle tells Grundel of Thumbelina's wedding.
-When they leave Cornelius behind, a trio of friendly insect children find and thaw Cornelius.
+Meanwhile, Beetle learns of Thumbelina's wedding and warns Grundel, who fires him for killing Cornelius before capturing him.
+When Grundel leaves Cornelius behind to ambush Thumbelina, a trio of friendly insect children find and thaw Cornelius back to normal.
 At the wedding, Thumbelina finds herself unable to marry Mr. Mole after remembering Cornelius' promise to always love her.
-Grundel and Beetle arrive, and a chase ensues.
-Cornelius also arrives and engages Grundel in a fight, which culminates with the two falling into a chasm.
-Thumbelina escapes on a pile of Mr. Mole's treasure, causing it to fall at Mr. Mole and the wedding guests.
+Grundel arrives to stop them, and a chase scene ensues.
+Cornelius also arrives and engages Grundel in a fight, which culminates with the two falling into a hole.
+Afterwards, Thumbelina escapes on a pile of Mr. Mole's treasure, causing it to fall at Mr. Mole and the wedding guests.

 Jacquimo finds the Vale of the Fairies and takes Thumbelina there.
 She and Cornelius reunite, and she magically grows her own pair of wings upon accepting his proposal and kissing him.
-With her mother and the fairy court in attendance, the two marry and depart on Cornelius' bumblebee.

-The credits images reveal that Beetle's wings regrew, and he resumed his pop career; Grundel survived the fall with a broken leg and married a female toad to his mom's delight, and Mr. Mole married Miss Fieldmouse.
+With Jacquimo, the three insect children, Thumbelina's mother, and the fairy court in attendance, the two marry and depart on Cornelius's bumblebee.
+Meanwhile, Beetle resumes his pop career after his wings regrow, Grundel survives the fall with a broken leg and falls in love with a female toad to his mother's delight, Mr. Mole marries Miss Fieldmouse, and the rabbit and fox Jacquimo tried to ask for help ultimately found friendship with him.